HandsOnDataViz/leaflet-maps-with-google-sheets/README.md

 - Paste your Google Sheets URL into the google-doc-url.js file on GitHub
 - Customize your map settings in your Google Sheets Options tab
 - Geocode address data and customize markers in the Points tab
-- Upload polygon/polyline GeoJSON data to your GitHub and modify in Google Sheets tabs
+- Upload polygon/polyline GeoJSON data to GitHub geometry folder and modify in Sheets tabs

 Step-by-step illustrated tutorial (in progress) at http://datavizforall.org/leaflet/with-google-sheets/